josh-perry/love-cookbook/content/guides/intermediate/oop.md

 ```

 In this way you could set up hooks for all the main events, `update`, `mousepressed`, `keypressed`, `draw`, and then let each of the objects handle their own logic when any of these events are called.
 Combine this with your own custom hooks, like say a `destroy` or a `gameover`, and you'll be able to have some complex logic without losing track of where everything is.

+You could also have different lists, maybe one for each type of class, and then you only iterate over the type of object you need rather than all of them.

 ## Overcomplicating
 When making a game with OOP, it's worth remembering that not every single thing has to fall under an object, and you do not always need to keep making more abstracted and 'simpler' objects - this can end up making things messier.
 OOP is a general approach to structuring the architecture of your game and helping you plan things out, but it doesn't have to be completely strict.